johnnyzhang295/HOME/support/README_SUPPORT.txt

 The sart, taskload, and workload all have different formats.
 This is because I suck at programming.

-sart.csv is a [180 x 1] column vector where rows 1-12 are subject 1, rows 13-25 are subject 2, etc.
+SARTScores.csv is a [180 x 1] column vector where rows 1-12 are subject 1, rows 13-25 are subject 2, etc.

 workload.csv is a [12 x 15] matrix where column vector 1 is subject 1, column vector 2 is subject 2, etc.